akvorado/akvorado/console/data/docs/02-configuration.md

   messages to Kafka.
 Increasing this value will improve performance, at the cost of losing messages in case of problems.

-The topic name is suffixed by the version of the schema.
-For example, if the configured topic is `flows` and the current schema version is 1, the topic used to send received flows will be `flows-v2`.
+The topic name is suffixed by a hash of the schema.

 ### Core